-From Fall 2014 to Fall 2015, total new freshmen enrollees increased by approximately 0.5% for the system as a whole, while total new transfer enrollees decreased by 0.4% for the system as a whole, based on headcount.
-The number of total new freshmen enrollees reflected a 0.4% increase in the size of the entering class at the Amherst Campus, an 8.9% increase in new freshmen at the Boston Campus, a 5.2% decrease at the Dartmouth Campus, and a 2.1% decrease at the Lowell Campus.
-The number of total new transfer enrollees reflected a 4.9% decrease at the Amherst Campus, a 1.6% increase at the Boston Campus, a 2.5% increase at the Dartmouth Campus, and a 1.0% increase at the Lowell Campus.
+From Fall 2015 to Fall 2016, total new freshmen enrollees decreased by approximately 0.4% for the system as a whole, while total new transfer enrollees decreased by 2.6% for the system as a whole, based on headcount.
+The number of total new freshmen enrollees reflected a 0.4% decrease in the size of the entering class at the Amherst Campus, a 1.7% decrease in new freshmen at the Boston Campus, a 4.5% decrease at the Dartmouth Campus, and a 4.8% increase at the Lowell Campus.
+The number of total new transfer enrollees reflected a 10.2% increase at the Amherst Campus, a 9.9% decrease at the Boston Campus, a 6.9% decrease at the Dartmouth Campus, and a 5.0% decrease at the Lowell Campus.

-The University saw an increase in freshmen applications in Fall 2015 compared to Fall 2014.
-The increase in total freshmen applications included a 7.6% increase at the Amherst Campus, a 10.8% increase at the Boston

-Campus, a 1.6% increase at the Dartmouth Campus and a 13.3% increase at the Lowell Campus.
-Transfer applications included a 0.8% decrease at the Amherst Campus, a 1.0% increase at the Boston Campus, a 5.4% decrease at the Dartmouth Campus and a 1.3% decrease at the Lowell Campus.
+The University saw an increase of approximately 3.6% in freshmen applications in Fall 2016 compared to Fall 2015.
+The increase in total freshmen applications included a 1.7% increase at the Amherst Campus, a 5.6% increase at the Boston Campus, an 8.2% increase at the Dartmouth Campus and a 5.5% increase at the Lowell Campus.
+Transfer applications included a 3.3% increase at the Amherst Campus, a 7.3% decrease at the Boston Campus, a 6.9% increase at the Dartmouth Campus and a 2.6% increase at the Lowell Campus.